Skip to Main Content

 The Art Collection as a Spatial Framework

 European luxury hotels frequently invoke art as an amenity.
 Few organise their physical spaces around it with the consistency the Cavalieri maintains across its 370 rooms and public areas.
 The private collection spans the 17th through 21st centuries and includes works by Giovanni Battista Tiepolo, a rare 1725 Beauvais, costumes that belonged to Rudolf Nureyev, and the Andy Warhol Dollar Series in the Penthouse Suite.
-The collection is distributed across floors rather than concentrated in a gallery space, which means encountering it is a function of moving through the building , a spatial decision that changes the relationship between guest and object.
+The collection is distributed across floors rather than concentrated in a gallery space, which means encountering it is a function of moving through the building, a spatial decision that changes the relationship between guest and object.

 The Spa Program and Its Roman References

 The Cavalieri Grand Spa Club runs to approximately 26,000 square feet and references Roman bathing culture in its spatial organisation.
-Four swimming pools , including one indoors , a Turkish bath with hot and cold plunge pools, a relaxation room modelled on a Roman-style lounge with velvet divans, two Davis Cup-standard tennis courts, and an 800-metre jogging circuit compose the wellness offering.
+Four swimming pools, including one indoors, a Turkish bath with hot and cold plunge pools, a relaxation room modelled on a Roman-style lounge with velvet divans, two Davis Cup-standard tennis courts, and an 800-metre jogging circuit compose the wellness offering.
 Treatment rooms number ten, with La Prairie and Natura Bissé as the primary product houses.
 The scale here exceeds what most European city hotels can provide without a dedicated spa building; the Cavalieri's 15-acre park footprint is what makes the format possible.

 Rooms, Suites, and the Imperial Club Tier

 The 370 keys divide into 345 rooms and 25 suites.
 Standard deluxe rooms include marble bathrooms, a 15-option pillow menu, Ferragamo toiletries, antique furniture, and private balconies.
 Seventh-floor rooms access the Imperial Club, a private lounge and bar that functions as a discrete tier within the hotel's hierarchy.
-The bi-level Planetarium Suite and the Penthouse Suite represent the leading of the range, both incorporating private rooftop gardens and small private pools alongside the contemporary-classical art mix that defines the property's aesthetic register.
+The bi-level Planetarium Suite and the Penthouse Suite represent the best of the range, both incorporating private rooftop gardens and small private pools alongside the contemporary-classical art mix that defines the property's aesthetic register.

 Where It Sits in Rome's Luxury Hotel Set

 Rome's top-end hotels cluster around several distinct identities.
 Properties like Hassler Roma and Hotel Eden offer proximity to the Spanish Steps and Via Veneto respectively, with the centro storico immediately accessible on foot.
-Smaller design-led properties , Portrait Roma, Maalot Roma, Hotel Locarno , operate on limited keys with an intimacy the Cavalieri does not attempt to offer.
+Smaller design-led properties, Portrait Roma, Maalot Roma, Hotel Locarno, operate on limited keys with an intimacy the Cavalieri does not attempt to offer.
 The Cavalieri's competitive logic is different: it provides resort-scale facilities within a city-hotel context, anchored by a fine dining operation that no other Rome hotel can match on Michelin terms.
 La Liste ranked the property at 90 points in its 2026 Leading Hotels list, placing it among Europe's formally recognised addresses.

-For travellers mapping Italy more broadly, the Cavalieri occupies a position comparable in scale and ambition to Four Seasons Hotel Firenze in Florence , another property where park space and art collection anchor the offer , though the Michelin dining component gives the Cavalieri a specific credential that the Florence property does not carry in the same form.
+For travellers mapping Italy more broadly, the Cavalieri occupies a position comparable in scale and ambition to Four Seasons Hotel Firenze in Florence, another property where park space and art collection anchor the offer, though the Michelin dining component gives the Cavalieri a specific credential that the Florence property does not carry in the same form.
 Other Italian references worth benchmarking against the Cavalieri's resort logic include Borgo Egnazia in Savelletri di Fasano, Il Pellicano in Porto Ercole, and Rosewood Castiglion Del Bosco in Montalcino.
 Coast and countryside alternatives for the same trip include Borgo Santandrea on the Amalfi Coast and Il San Pietro di Positano.
 For those extending into northern Italy or Venice, Aman Venice, Passalacqua in Moltrasio, and Portrait Milano represent comparable investment levels with different geographic emphases.
 Also worth considering for Italian countryside depth: Castello di Reschio in Lisciano Niccone, Casa Maria Luigia in Modena, and Corte della Maestà in Civita di Bagnoregio.
 Island travellers rounding out an Italy trip should note JK Place Capri.
 International comparisons at a similar tier: Aman New York, The Fifth Avenue Hotel, and Amangiri in Canyon Point operate in the same general register of resort-scaled urban or landscape luxury.

 Planning Your Stay